revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 ---

-43. How do i restore the default value of a property?
+43. How do I restore the default value of a property?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)